scionproto/scion/doc/dev/design/anonymous-ISDs.rst

 2. Control service API

    - Provide API to allow end-to-end segment requests.
+The request contains the start AS, the destination AS and an (P-)ISD preference argument.
-Stitching is not necessary, but the request should return UP+CORE+DOWN segments in one request.
+     The request returns UP+CORE+DOWN segments in one request.
-     Requests should also allow to specify preferred (P-)ISDs, including a wildcard to request segments from all (P-)ISDs.
-     There should probably two wildcards: a) "I want segments for ALL (P-)ISDs", and b) "I want segments for whatever (P-)ISD you think is best".
-     Option b) should be the default.
+     Stitching (creating) is not necessary, that may still be done on the endhost.
+     The (P-)ISD preference argument has three options:

+     - "Not set" (or "default").
+The CS should return segments from whatever (P-)ISD it hinks is best (configurable by the CS admin)
+     - "All" (or "*").
+This should return segments from all (P-)ISDs that the CS is willing to share.
+     - A list of (P-)ISDs.
+The CS should return segments only for (P-)ISDs in the list.

-     In any case, the CS is free to ignore the preferred ISD and deliver segments only for some (P-)ISDs (configurable on the CS).
+     In any case, the CS is free to ignore the preferred (P-)ISD and deliver segments only for some (P-)ISDs (configuration option on the CS).

+   - (Optional): Add an request to the API that return the API version.
+     E.g., version "1" would be the version as of Summer 2025, version "2" adds a request API for segment requests as described above.
+     This would simplify migration, endhost libraries can find out whether the local AS supports the new segment request API without resorting to trial and error.

 3. Border routers